mattermost/mattermost-developer-documentation/site/content/contribute/more-info/desktop/testing.md

   - /contribute/desktop/testing
 ---

 For most changes that happen to the desktop app, consider writing an automated test to ensure that the change or fix is maintained in the codebase.
-Depending on the nature of the change, you will write either a unit test, or an E2E test.
+Depending on the nature of the change, you will write either a unit test or an E2E test.

 ### Unit tests
 The {{<newtabref href="https://jestjs.io/en/" title="Jest">}} test runner is used to run unit tests in the desktop app.
 You can run the following command to run the tests: `npm run test:unit`.
 You can also run subsets of the tests by filtering using `testNamePattern` or `testPathPattern` on the `spec` files.